krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 **-n**
     Requests anonymous processing.
 Two types of anonymous principals are supported.
-For fully anonymous Kerberos, configure pkinit on the KDC and configure **pkinit_anchors** in the client's :ref:`krb5.conf(5)`.
+For fully anonymous Kerberos, configure PKINIT on the KDC and configure **pkinit_anchors** in the client's :ref:`krb5.conf(5)`.
 Then use the **-n** option with a principal of the form ``@REALM`` (an empty principal name followed by the